 * Turkey obtained 12 "S-70A-17s" for police and paramilitary police forces, including two VIP machines, followed by orders for 140 from the 1990s for "S-70A-28" machines.
 Late deliveries featured a "glass cockpit" and over machines were upgraded to the same spec.
 Apparently one was hit by a rocket-propelled grenade (RPG) during squabbles with Kurdish insurgents, with the Black Hawk making it back home with a gaping hole in the tailboom.
 The Turks call the type the "Yarasa (Bat)".

-* Other nations that obtained the Black Hawk in small or moderate quantities have included Argentina, Austria, Brazil, Bahrain, Brunei, Chile, Egypt, Hong Kong, Jordan, Malaysia, Mexico, Morocco, the Philippines, Sweden, and Thailand.
+* Other nations that obtained the Black Hawk in small or moderate quantities have included Argentina, Austria, Bahrain, Brazil, Brunei, Chile, Egypt, Hong Kong, Jordan, Malaysia, Mexico, Morocco, the Philippines, Sweden, and Thailand.
 Britain is not a formal user of the Black Hawk, but one "S-70A-16" was supplied to Rolls-Royce for testing Rolls / Turbomeca TRM-332 turboshaft engines, and some sources claim a single "S-70A-19" was supplied to Westland preparatory to a license production deal that fell through.
 The Westland-built Black Hawks were to be assigned the "WS-70" designation.

-Sikorsky sells an "S-70C" version of the Black Hawk that is supposed to be for civil operators, but that description partly appears to be a "cover" for selling Black Hawks to nations where selling something that was clearly identified as a "weapon" was troublesome.
+Sikorsky sells an "S-70C" version of the Black Hawk that is supposed to be for civil operators, but that description partly appears to be a "cover" for selling Black Hawks to nations where selling something clearly identified as a "weapon" was troublesome.
 One of the prominent buyers of this variant was China, with 24 obtained in the 1980s.
 They were among the most capable rotorcraft in China's inventory, and some were assigned to high-altitude regions where their greater power came in handy.
-It appears that obtaining spares became somewhat troublesome for a while after the 1989 Tiannemen Square massacre.
+It appears that obtaining spares became troublesome for a while after the 1989 Tiannemen Square massacre.

 Since 2006, Sikorsky has been promoting an "S-70i International Black Hawk" variant, with the latest system features and a modular design intended to ease multinational collaborations in production and assembly.
 PZL Mielec in Poland is the first producer, with the initial PZL S-70i rolled out in March 2010, the assemblies being provided by a global supply chain.
 Full production of the S-70i is expected to begin in 2012.BACK_TO_TOP